-- The class is divided into 14 Lessons.

-- Generally speaking for each Lesson, you will complete the following:

-- 1. Assigned readings from the textbook

-2. Lesson content on Canvas (found under "Units and Lessons") that expands on the textbook reading

-3. Two articles to read on Canvas - the links to these will be in the lessons on Canvas.

-4. One reflection discussion post and at least one "response post" to a classmate about the materials for that Lesson (see more detail below); prompts are provided 5.
-Some Lessons you will complete a "Current Event Journal" assignment in addition to the discussion posts (see below for details)
+- The class is divided into 14 Lessons. - Generally speaking for each Lesson, you will complete the following: - 1.
+Assigned readings from the textbook - 2.
+Lesson content on Canvas (found under "Units and Lessons") that expands on the textbook reading - 3.
+Two articles to read on Canvas the links to these will be in the lessons on Canvas - 4.
+One reflection discussion post and at least one "response post" to a classmate about the materials for that Lesson (see more detail below); prompts are provided - Some Lessons you will complete an additional writing assignment (Current Event Analysis, Ethnographic Observation, and Ethnographic Interview, see below for details) - ~ All assignments (except the final discussion post and the Ethnographic Interview assignment) will be due on Sundays by 11:59 PM.

-• You will also complete two longer writing assignments (Ethnographic Observation and Ethnographic Interview, see below for details)

-~ All assignments (except the final assignment) will be due on Wednesdays and Sundays by 11:59 PM.
 However, the earlier you post your reflection discussion post, the more time your classmates will have to respond!~